Frederick Twynham

-Frederick Twynam (1806 in England – 6 January 1868 at Portswood, Hampshire) was an English first-class cricketer.
+Frederick Twynam (c.
+1806 in England – 6 January 1868 at Portswood, Hampshire) was an English first-class cricketer.

 Twynam represented Hampshire in three first-class matches, making his debut in 1848 against an All-England Eleven.
 Twynam played two further first-class matches in 1849 and 1850, both of which were against the All-England Eleven.

 Twynam died on 6 January 1868 at Portswood, Hampshire.